 Your doctor asked you to keep a bladder diary.
 Paper forms get lost, forgotten, or filled in from memory.
-P Water App makes it a single tap from your iPhone or Apple Watch.
+P is a bladder diary app with a dedicated Voiding Diary Mode: one-tap logging from your iPhone or Apple Watch, plus optional voided volume in mL or oz.

 Voiding diaries are one of the most important tools in urology.
 The AUA/SUFU 2024 guideline recommends them for overactive bladder diagnosis.
 NICE mandates a minimum 3-day bladder diary for urinary incontinence.
 But there’s a compliance crisis.